angristan/awesome-stars/README.md

 - [eczarny/spectacle](https://github.com/eczarny/spectacle) - Spectacle allows you to organize your windows without using a mouse.
 - [kmikael/FeedbinNotifier](https://github.com/kmikael/FeedbinNotifier) - A menu bar application that shows your Feedbin unread count.
 - [mattingalls/Soundflower](https://github.com/mattingalls/Soundflower) - MacOS system extension that allows applications to pass audio to other applications.
 Soundflower works on macOS Catalina.
-- [rurza/NepTunes](https://github.com/rurza/NepTunes) - simple and reliable Last.fm scrobbler for iTunes and Spotify for macOS
+- [rurza/NepTunes](https://github.com/rurza/NepTunes) - NepTunes 2.0 – simple, stable scrobbler for Mac that just works.
+Work in progress.
 - [sequelpro/sequelpro](https://github.com/sequelpro/sequelpro) - MySQL/MariaDB database management for macOS
 - [sveinbjornt/Sloth](https://github.com/sveinbjornt/Sloth) - Mac app that shows all open files, directories, sockets, pipes and devices in use by all running processes.
 Nice GUI for lsof.
 - [objective-see/LuLu](https://github.com/objective-see/LuLu) - LuLu is the free macOS firewall